natalieagus/50002/docs/Labs/lab5.md

 The multiplier unit performs a multiplication between 32-bit inputs `A` and `B` each, and produce a 32-bit output.

 {: .note}
-**Multiplying two 32-bit numbers produces a 64-bit product** in practice, but the result we’re looking for is **just the low-order 32-bits of the 64-bit product.**
+Multiplying **two** 32-bit numbers produces a **64**-bit product.
+However, the result we’re looking for is **just the low-order 32-bits of the 64-bit product** since our hardware is built to only supports 32-bit outputs.

 ### 4-bit Multiplication Logic
 It's hard to imagine a 32-bit multiplier straight up, so let's scale down to a 4-bit version.